 This form of therapy can help you to uncover and sensitively challenge negative thought patterns, feelings of negative self-worth and perceived shame, as well as managing your emotional responses – providing you with strategies that can help you to manage unavoidable stresses in life.

-To learn more, contact Inspire directly on:
+To learn more, contact the You Matter team directly on:

-Information about the programme can be accessed via a number of partners
+Information about the programme can be accessed via a number of partners including:

 » Veteran Support Charities